relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/06 - Application Programming Interfaces (APIs)/main.md

 &nbsp;

 The fault message shown in Example 6-5 was generated because the Detail value wasn't interpreted correctly due to the type in the XML `<m:MaxTime>P5M</m:MaxTime>`.
-The value P5M caused the issue in this case because the code was expecting it to be 5PM.  the XML code and value should be `<m:MaxTime>5PM</m:MaxTime>` in this case.
+The value P5M caused the issue in this case because the code was expecting it to be 5PM.
+The XML code and value should be `<m:MaxTime>5PM</m:MaxTime>` in this case.

 &nbsp;